turingschool/mod-0-curriculum/shared/calendaring.md

 - **Purposefully build in scheduled time for health, wellness and whatever else you need to be your best self.** If you don’t plan for it, chances are it won’t happen.
 Turing moves fast, but it is still a marathon.
 How can you make sure you are creating a sustainable schedule/routine?
 - **Break down time blocks as much as possible.** Anything over an hour will usually be unproductive and give too much time to procrastinate.
 Additionally, on each calendar event, name the specific task you expect you to complete in that time.
 If you don't finish or something else takes longer, you just move that block instead of losing your tasks.
 It’s like a task list and a calendar in one!
 - **Avoid context-shifting too frequently.** On the flip side, don’t break down your blocks too much.
 For example, trying to cram 4-5 different tasks into a single hour is also not productive and can be extremely exhausting.
-- **Treat your blocks of time as appointments that shouldn’t be missed.** You wouldn’t miss an appointment with a mentor; treat your other blocks the same way, even for independent work or study time.
 - **When you think of something you need to do, put it on your calendar immediately.** For example, if after a lesson, you think to yourself “I really want to go back and finish that activity we started in the lesson…” you should immediately pull up your calendar, find a 15-30 minute block of time in the next couple of days and make an event for working on that particular exercise (and add the link to the lesson and/or exercise to that event).
 - **Reflect on your time management each week.** Build in time each week to reflect on how well you stuck to your schedule.
-Be gracious to yourself and adjust the upcoming week.
+Be gracious to yourself and make a plan for the upcoming week.
-- **Time management becomes more important throughout the program.** As the program progresses, you will find yourself balancing more responsibilities, such as attacking the technical curriculum while simultaneously searching for your first software developer job.
+- **Time management becomes more important throughout the program.** As the program progresses, you will find yourself balancing more responsibilities.
+For example, in Mod 4, you'll continue learning some technical content while simultaneously searching for your first software developer job.

 ## Mod 0